 If the landlord has known about the condition in the holdover petition for a period of time and has accepted your rent anyway you can argue that they have given up the right to act on that claim, by “waiving” objection to it and “ratifying” your conduct.

 What will happen when I go to court for my holdover eviction case?

 As in nonpayments, the landlord or the landlord’s attorney might approach you before the hearing and ask if you are willing to settle the case.
 If you are an unregulated tenant without a lease, the landlord might offer you time to move provided you agree to pay rent and move out by a certain date; or the landlord offer to forgive the rent if you move out by a certain date.
 The settlement offer will depend on the type of tenancy and how strongly the landlord wants you out of the apartment.

 If the case is not settled or withdrawn, it will go to trial.
-The landlord must present its side of the case first, and must showing that what they claim is true.
+The landlord must present their side of the case first, and must show that what they claim is true.
 They will call witnesses, whom you will have the right to cross examine.
-If the court believes the landlord has met its initial burden, then it will be your turn to present your case, to explain or refute what the landlord has claimed.
+If the court believes the landlord has met their initial burden, then it will be your turn to present your case, to explain or refute what the landlord has claimed.
 Then, the court will make its decision, which may be announced on the spot or more frequently, will be mailed to you within a few days.
 You have the right to make a brief opening and closing statement at the trial and in some cases both sides will be invited to submit written arguments on a particular point the judge wants amplified.